Rookout/deployment-examples/python-flask/README.md

 5. *Enjoy the debugging*:
 	Go to https://app.rookout.com and start debugging :)

-6. *Bonus: Setup a global HTTP Breakpoint*:
+6. *Bonus: Setup a global HTTP rule*:
-	Use flask_rule.json in this deployment example as a template for a new Rookout Breakpoint.
+	Use flask_rule.json in this deployment example as a template for a new Rookout Rule.

 ## Running with docker and Agentless